-In October 2018, Cape Town, South Africa will play host to Sub-Saharan Africa’s No.1 Business to Business Power event, which will bring together the senior decision makers from the IPP, PPP and National Power communities across the region.
+In October 2020, Cape Town, South Africa will play host to Southern Africa’s No.1 Business to Business Power and Renewable Energy event, which will bring together the senior decision makers from the IPP, PPP and National Power & Municipality communities from across the SADC region.
 The entire installed generation capacity of Africa’s 48 Sub-Saharan countries is just 68 gigawatts, no more than Spain’s.
 Up to one-quarter of that capacity is unavailable because of aging plants and poor maintenance.
 In Sub-Saharan Africa, just one person in five has access to electricity.
 If current trends continue, fewer than 40 percent of Sub-Saharan African countries will reach universal access to electricity by 2050.
 Per capita consumption of electricity in Sub-Saharan Africa (excluding South Africa) averages only 124 kilowatt-hours a year and is falling.
 The rate of consumption is barely 1 percent of that in high-income countries.
 If entirely allocated to household lighting, it would hardly be enough to power one light bulb per person for three hours a day.

 Time for change: